opencog/learn/README.md

-The proximal motivation for this is an attempt to endow Claude, or any LLM, with "offline" memory (long-term memory) and reasoning skills that operate outside of the LLM itself, not on the cloud, but locally, acting to direct and stear and enhance the capabilities of the LLM, acting as some sort of meta-control layer, some harness or reins or bridle, or perhaps a prefrontal cortex.
+The proximal motivation for this is an attempt to endow Claude, or any LLM, with "offline" memory (long-term memory) and reasoning skills that operate outside of the LLM itself, not on the cloud, but locally, acting to direct and steer and enhance the capabilities of the LLM, acting as some sort of meta-control layer, some harness or reins or bridle, or perhaps a prefrontal cortex.
 Pick your analogy.
-The project is perhaps foolish, or perhaps interesting; at any rate, it is an attempt to interface a rather sophiticated LLM to a rather meagre symbolic system.
+The project is perhaps foolish, or perhaps interesting; at any rate, it is an attempt to interface a rather sophisticated LLM to a rather meagre symbolic system.
 Is it doomed to fail?
 Well, straight out of the gate, its clear that Claude's ADHD and utter inability to remember anything unless it is jammed into some prompt, and even then, its utter